• Van Payloads - Guide to Optimal Van Cargo Capacity

 2. Kerb weight: This is the weight of the van without any load, but with full fuel and necessary fluids.
 A heavier kerb weight results in a lower payload capacity.

 3. Van size and model: Larger vans generally have higher payload capacities compared to smaller ones.
 Different models of vans, even within the same size category, can have varying payload capacities.
+Read all there is to know about van sizes in our dedicated article!

 4. Engine size and power: The engine size and power can influence the van's kerb weight and its ability to carry heavy loads efficiently.